Law of Demand Explained with Examples

 The Law of Demand and the Business Cycle

 Politicians and central bankers understand the law of demand very well.
-The Federal Reserve's mandate is to prevent inflation while reducing unemployment.
+The Federal Reserve operates with a dual mandate to prevent inflation while reducing unemployment.
 During the expansion phase of the business cycle, the Fed tries to reduce demand for all goods and services by raising the price of everything.
 It does this with contractionary monetary policy.
 It raised the fed funds rate, which increases interest rates on loans and mortgages.
 That has the same effect as raising prices, first on loans, then on everything bought with loans, and finally everything else.

 Of course, when prices go up, so does inflation.
 That's not always a bad thing.
-The Fed has a 2 percent inflation target for the core inflation rate.
+The Fed has a 2% inflation target for the core inflation rate.
 The nation's central bank wants that level of mild inflation.
-It sets an expectation that prices will increase 2 percent a year.
+It sets an expectation that prices will increase by 2% a year.
 Demand increases because people know that things will only cost more next year.
 They may as well buy it now ceteris paribus.

 During a recession or the contraction phase of the business cycle, policymakers have a worse problem.
 They've got to stimulate demand when workers are losing jobs and homes and have less income and wealth.
 Expansionary monetary policy lowers interest rates, thereby reducing the price of everything.
 If the recession is bad enough, it doesn't reduce the price enough to offset the lower income.

-In that case, fiscal policy is needed.
-The federal government starts spending to create public works jobs.
-It extends unemployment benefits and cuts taxes.
+In that case, expansionary fiscal policy is needed.
+During periods of high unemployment, the government may extend unemployment benefits and cuts taxes.
 As a result, the deficit increases because the government's tax revenue falls.
 Once confidence and demand are restored, the deficit should shrink as tax receipts increase.